MionKit/mion/packages/router/README.md

 ## `Handling errors`

-All errors thrown within Routes/Hooks will be catch and handled, as there is no concept of logger within the router errors are not automatically logged.
+All errors thrown within Routes/Hooks will be catch and handled, as there is no concept of logger within the router, errors are not automatically logged.

+For every error thrown within the Routes/Hooks Two types of errors are generated, a Public and a Private error.

+- Public errors: Are returned in the `context.response.publicErrors` and only contain a generic message and a status code, these errors are returned in the response body.
-For every error thrown within the Routes/Hook Two types of errors are generated, Public errors are returned in the `response.publicErrors` & and private error stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
-The public errors should only contains generic message and a status code, the private errors contains also stack trace and the rest of properties of any js Error.
+- Private errors: are stored in the `context.request.internalErrors` to be managed by any logger hook or similar.
+These errors also contains the stack trace and the rest of properties of any regular js Error.

-Throwing a `RouteError` generates a public error otherwise a generic public 500 error is generated.
+Throwing a `RouteError` generates a public error with defined status code and message.
+Throwing any other error will generate a public 500 error with generic message.

 ```ts
 // examples/error-handling.routes.ts